ArthurNvs/slot-machine/README.md

 </a>

 #
-This project is a module from the *SwiftUI Masterclass 2021 - iOS 15 App Development & Swift 5*.
+This project is a module from the *SwiftUI Masterclass 2021 - iOS 15 App Development & Swift 5*.# slot-machine